 *Gear required for this trip is available for purchase at Tumalo Creek and other local retailers.
 Please prepare early, as it is important to make sure all gear fits in your boat prior to departure.

-In order to feel comfortable and confident on the open water, participants are required* to take our Intermediate Skills Kayaking Class where you will practice paddling in wind and waves, learn about navigation, and get comfortable with wet-exits and rescue techniques.
+In order to feel comfortable and confident on the open water, participants are required* to take our Basic Skills Kayaking Class and/or the Intermediate Skills Kayaking Class where you will practice paddling in wind and waves, learn about navigation, and get comfortable with wet-exits and rescue techniques.

 *If you are unable to attend the Intermediate Skills Kayaking Class or have any questions regarding the requirement please contact Topher Robertson, Program Director at 541-317-9407 or [email protected] The Intermediate Skills Kayaking Class is offered at a discounted rate of $75 for participants who have registered for the San Juan Island Kayaking Tour.